condition-banner

 Adenoids are a small patch of tissue located at the top of the throat behind the nasal cavity.
 Adenoids are made of lymphoid tissue.
 Lymphoid tissue consists of connective tissue and white blood cells, especially lymphocytes.
 Lymphocytes make antibodies and play a role in immune response.
 They are like tonsils and located right above them.
 Your tonsils can be seen if you look at the back of your throat, but the adenoids aren’t directly visible.
+The adenoids can cause problems if they become enlarged.
+Fortunately, they’re not an essential part of the immune system, and they can generally be treated by removing them.
+Problem related to adenoids are usually seen in children

 • Symptoms